 Paul anticipates the objection — is this fair? — and his answer is stunning.
 He does not soften.
 He doubles down: "I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion" (v.
 15).

-Then verse 16 — the single verse that demolishes every synergistic system ever constructed:
+Then verse 16 — the verse every synergistic system ever built has had to find a way around:

 "It does not, therefore, depend on human desire or effort, but on God's mercy."